Iran's envoy to U.N. nuclear agency to leave post

 "He is skilled and knowledgeable," the diplomat said.

-Rouhani is still deciding who will lead broader diplomatic talks with world powers on Iran's nuclear program, the Foreign Ministry said on Tuesday, more than two months after the moderate cleric was elected.
+Rouhani is still deciding who will lead broader diplomatic talks with world powers on Iran's nuclear programme, the Foreign Ministry said on Tuesday, more than two months after the moderate cleric was elected.

 The Iran-IAEA talks are separate, but still closely linked, to the negotiations between six major powers and Iran aimed at finding a diplomatic solution to the decade-old dispute and avert the threat of a new Middle East war.